Ainazifah/IoT-Air_Pollution_Monitoring_System/README.md

 # IoT-Air_Pollution_Monitoring_System
 The IoT Air Pollution Monitoring System is a prototype developed as part of the CSF3313 IoT Computing course at Universiti Malaysia Terengganu (UMT).
 It addresses the gap in affordable, real-time air quality monitoring by combining low-cost hardware with cloud-based visualization and instant notifications.
 Traditional air quality monitoring systems are expensive, stationary, and inaccessible to small communities.
-This project bridges that gap with a portable, cost-effective solution that anyone — from individuals to policymakers — can use to understand and react to their air quality environment.
+This project bridges that gap with a portable, cost-effective solution that anyone- from individuals to policymakers- can use to understand and react to their air quality environment.

 # Technology
 # Hardware